Millennials continue to make up the biggest share of homebuyers, at 43%, according to a 2022 National Association of Realtors® report.

 While viewing homes, it may be easy to fall in love with fresh subway tiles, staged furniture, and the simple shine of a brand-new spot.
 However, it helps to take a beat and a breath and think about the long-term value of the home.

 Are you buying this home as a spot to raise a family?
 Then make sure the schools are a good fit and it’s a walkable neighborhood.
 Looking at purchasing a home to rent out short term?
 Check local laws to ensure you’re zoned properly.

 Are you buying a house from a family member?
 A gift of equity is a lovely thing for a buyer indeed.

 Recommended: Local Housing Market Trends by City

-Once you’ve found the right spot in your price range that comes with all your must-haves, it’s time to put in an offer.
-However, you could be just one of many putting in similar offers for the home.
-There is something you can add to your offer to stand out from the crowd: a personal letter.
+Once you’ve found a home in your price range that comes with all your must-haves, it’s time to put in an offer.
+There is something you can add to your offer to stand out from the crowd: a personal real estate offer letter, or so-called love letter.